andykuszyk/andykuszyk.github.io/README.md

 # Andy Kuszyk's tech blog
 I am a Software Engineer based on the South coast of the UK.
 I currently work with Golang and Terraform, but also have experience in .NET and Python.
+If you're looking for my CV, you can find it [here](./cv.md).

 ---
 ## [PKI certificate management](./2022-07-06-pki-certificate-management.md)